pjaselin/Cubist/README.md

 - For small datasets, using the `sample` parameter is probably inadvisable as Cubist won't have enough samples to produce a representative model.
 - If you are looking for fast inferencing and can spare accuracy, consider skipping using a composite model by leaving `neighbors` unset.
-- Models that produce one or more rules without splits (i.e. a single linear model which holds true for the entire dataset), will return an empty `splits_`attribute while the coefficients will be available in the `coeffs_` attribute.
+- Models that produce one or more rules without splits (i.e. a single multivariate linear model which holds true for the entire dataset), will return an empty `splits_`attribute while the coefficients will be available in the `coeffs_` attribute.

 ## Benchmarks